Veterans Affairs Central Office (VACO) New Employees

-Please refer to your welcome letter for reporting instructions for your first day.
+Please refer to your final offer letter for reporting instructions for your first day.

-We at COHRS are delighted to serve you and hope that you will contact us with any questions or concerns.
-Contact COHRS (COHRSinquiries@va.gov) at anytime for help along the way.
+We at Worklife and Benefits are delighted to serve you and hope that you will contact us with any questions or concerns.
+To contact us or to provide any onboarding feedback, please email us at VACONEO@va.gov.

 Thank you for your commitment to the Veterans of the United States.

-- Complete the OF306 - Declaration of Federal Employment and return it (via email) to your COHRS specialist.
+- Complete the OF306 - Declaration of Federal Employment * and return it (via email) to your servicing HR Specialist.

 Please be sure to bring along with you the following: